JakobThumm/sara-shield/README.md

 - robot_reach.cc with new methods to calculate joint jacobians and velocities for a specific motion
 - commented out tests in robot_reach_tests because jacobian of pinocchio-urdf is different than of capsule-model

+TODO: compilation problems because new version of spdlog throws an error message?

 # SaRA-shield
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)